 Tableau tools

-Tableau is a little different from the rest.
-The tool names are dynamic: each Tableau block you share with the agent gets its own pair of tools, named after the block.
-So if you share a block called "Sales Dashboard", the agent sees search_tableau_sales_dashboard and export_tableau_sales_dashboard.
-The suffix is a slugified, lowercased, max-20-character version of the block name.
+Tableau works a bit differently.
+Instead of one shared tool, each Tableau block you share with the agent gets its own pair of tools, named after the block.
+Share a block called "Sales Dashboard" and the agent sees search_tableau_sales_dashboard and export_tableau_sales_dashboard.
+The suffix is a lowercased, alphanumeric-and-underscore slug of the block name, capped at 20 characters.

 | Tool | What it does |